Unknown-user-404/LavalinkandWavelink-DiscordMusicBot-Kit/README.md

 Then you open up a command prompt in that directory.

-Check if there is a file called lavalink.jar, if it is then you are good to go!
+Check if there is a file called lavalink.jar, if there is then you are good to go!

-After that, just past this command in: java -jar lavalink.jar.
+After that, just past this command in: `java -jar lavalink.jar`.

 If you didn't found a file called lavalink.jar, go to this link and follow the instruction below: https://github.com/freyacodes/Lavalink.